Save the Elephant Day 2021

 Trophy Hunting

 Similarly, trophy hunters and other organisations claim that hunting and killing elephants is a conservation.
-In reality, this is just an excuse to justify their cruel and financially motivated actions.
+This is just an excuse to justify their cruel and financially motivated actions.
 Of course, hunting has nothing to do with saving or respecting wildlife.
 Above all, it has everything to do with perverted, brutal, sadistic pleasure in needlessly taking the life of an innocent animal.

 Habitat loss

-Sadly, African elephants have lost more than 50% of their habitat over the past thirty years.
-For, Asian elephants their habitat has been reduced to only 15% of their original range.
+Sadly, African elephants have lost over 50% of their habitat over the past thirty years, while Asian elephants’ habitat has been reduced to only 15% of its original range.

-Expanding human populations encroaching on elephants habitats with more land reclaimed for new homes, roads, and agriculture has significantly increased human-elephant conflict.
-With the elephant habitats declining, there is less food available for them to eat.
-As a result, hungry elephants raid farmers crops and wander into villages to eat from community gardens.
-In turn, farmers shoot the elephant to prevent them from crop-raiding.
+Expanding human populations encroaching on elephants’ habitats with more land reclaimed for new homes, roads, and agriculture has significantly increased human-elephant conflict.
+With the decline of elephant habitats, there is less food for them.
+As a result, hungry elephants raid farmers’ crops and wander into villages to eat from community gardens.
+In turn, farmers shoot the elephants to prevent them from crop-raiding.
 In addition, roads, railways, and pipelines for human settlements have caused many elephant habitats to become fragmented and much smaller.
-Therefore separating herds from one another and no corridors for elephants to mix with other elephants or gain access to food and water.
+Therefore, herds are separated, and there are no corridors for elephants to mix with other elephants or access food and water.
 It also affects elephant breeding opportunities with restricted access to maintain genetic diversity.

 Human Elephant Conflict

-There were 2361 human lives lost and 510 elephant lives lost between 2014 – 2019 in India.
+There were 2361 human lives lost, and 510 elephant lives lost between 2014 and 2019 in India.
 These were due to vehicle accidents, electrocution, poaching, shooting, and poisoning.
-For example, some farmers fill their fruit with poison and firecrackers and erect high voltage electric fencing to kill elephants.
+For example, some farmers fill their fruit with poison and firecrackers and erect high-voltage electric fencing to kill elephants.

-The human presence is a deterrent for elephants as they prefer to raid farms when there are no people around.
-However, it requires people to remain in the field for 24 hours/day to guard their farms.
+The human presence is a deterrent for elephants as they prefer to raid farms with no people around.
+However, people must remain in the field for 24 hours/day to guard their farms.
 Trip alarms do work to alert farmers to chase elephants away.
 However, the best invention so far is beehive fences.
 These fences were first trialled in Kenya and were very successful as elephants don’t like bees.
-Beehive fences are low cost, affordable, and easily managed and adapted to local conditions.
+Beehive fences are low-cost, affordable, easily managed and adapted to local conditions.
 Coupled with farmers producing their honey, wax and pollen, which supplements their incomes.
 Bees also serve as pollinators for crops and contribute to a healthy ecosystem.
 Educating locals to protect, respect and care for the elephants and find ways to cohabit with elephants in their villages is also working.

-What can we do to prevent extinction and cruelty of elephants?
+What can we do to prevent the extinction and cruelty of elephants?

 Say NO to elephant rides and attending circuses.

 For one thing, observe elephants in a reputable eco-friendly zoo or their natural habitat on a safari.
-Enjoy watching elephants interacting with their herd, having dust or water bath.
+Enjoy watching elephants interacting with their herd and having dust or water baths.
 Only support ethical ecotourism travel companies who now remove elephant rides and circuses from their tours.

 Elephant cruelty is synonymous with Thailand.
-Although there has been a 70% increase in the number of captive elephants in the past ten years, other countries (India, Laos, Nepal, Cambodia, Malaysia and Sri Lanka) and are not far behind.
+Although captive elephants have increased by 70% in the past ten years, other countries (India, Laos, Nepal, Cambodia, Malaysia, and Sri Lanka) are not far behind.

 Tourism and the elephant

 Studies have shown that 63% of these elephants suffer severely cruel conditions.
-Africa also offers commercial elephant rides and experiences, and their elephants also undergo the same brutal breaking in the process as used in Asia.
-Africa also has captive breeding centres that breed elephants for sale to Asian elephant parks for tourism.
-It is a very lucrative business, and young elephants generate U$60,000 per individual.
+Africa also offers commercial elephant rides and experiences, and their elephants undergo the same brutal breaking process as those in Asia.
+Africa also has captive breeding centres that sell elephants to Asian elephant parks for tourism.
+It is a very lucrative business; young elephants generate U$60,000 per individual.

-For many tourists, the highlight of their trip is to have an elephant ride, swim or have a selfie with an elephant.
-All the while, unaware of the cruelty inflicted on these animals for a few minutes of pleasure.
+For many tourists, the highlight of their trip is to have an elephant ride, swim, or take a selfie with an elephant—all the while unaware of the cruelty inflicted on these animals for a few minutes of pleasure.

-Tourism holds power to make necessary changes for elephants by not supporting any captive elephant entertainment hoping that they will remain in their natural habitats.
+Tourism can make necessary changes for elephants by not supporting captive elephant entertainment and hoping they will remain in their natural habitats.

 elephant rescue

 Releasing elephants back into the wild following the captive entertainment industry is not always possible.
 Elephant-friendly camps or refuges will be the only option for some.
 These safe refuges care for the released elephants.
-It provides a natural habitat, allowing observation-only experiences for visitors.
+They provide a natural habitat, allowing visitors to have observation-only experiences.
 Funds raised support the upkeep of these rescued elephants.
-It also provides jobs for local conservationists willing to care for these traumatised elephants.
+They also offer jobs to local conservationists willing to care for these traumatised elephants.
 Finally, elephants can live out their lives in peace and safety.

 Conservation

-Conservation programs are operational in the wild, such as tracking device collars.
-More conservation rangers, sniffer dogs are being trained to keep watch over elephants and wildlife parks.
-Allocation of more protected areas for elephants with access to ample food and water.
-Establishment of safe elephant sanctuaries to live freely and safely.
+Conservation programs like tracking device collars are operational in the wild.
+More conservation rangers and sniffer dogs are being trained to watch elephants and wildlife parks—allocating more protected areas for elephants with ample food and water.
+Establish safe elephant sanctuaries so that they can live freely and safely.

-Volunteer programs are available for people to travel and rehabilitate captive elephants at sanctuaries.
-As a result, close monitoring of the elephant population reduce ivory trafficking, reduce the demand for ivory.
+Volunteer programs allow people to travel to and rehabilitate captive elephants at sanctuaries.
+As a result, close monitoring of the elephant population reduces ivory trafficking and the demand for ivory.
+Save the Elephant Day is vital to raising awareness so that everyone can play a part in saving our planet’s elephants.

 References